-While your phone may not have updated to Android 9.0 Pie yet, some lucky souls will soon be enjoying the next big thing: Android 10 Q. The beta for Android Q has been announced, and a few lucky souls will soon be sampling the next big mobile operating system.
+While your phone may not have updated to Android 9.0 Pie yet, some lucky souls will soon be enjoying the next big thing: Android 10 Q. Google announced the beta for Android Q at the Google I/O 2019 event, and some people can sample the next big mobile operating system right now.
 While Google remains tight-lipped about which sweet treat will give Android Q its name, here’s how you can get a mouthful of Android Q’s beta.

 Make sure you have the right phone for the job

-Here’s the list of phones currently confirmed to support the Android Q beta:
+Here’s the list of phones confirmed to support the Android Q beta:

 - Google Pixel